Prepare for FY1 Guide by Specialty

 Sometimes it can be a tough job because you get left with a lot of the medical side of care as surgeons are in theatre / not as confident managing medical presentations once very specialised – don’t be frightened to ring the medical registrar from the surgical ward if you are concerned.

-Build strong relationships with MDT – e.g. dietitians, physios, OTs, nursing colleagues, SALT, delirium and dementia team, drug and alcohol team
+Build strong relationships with MDT – e.g. endoscopists, dietitians, physios, OTs, nursing colleagues, SALT, delirium and dementia team, drug and alcohol team

 What are some common presentations they should read about?

-• Biliary obstruction e.g. gallstones / cholangiocarcinoma / pancreatic cancer
+• Biliary obstruction e.g. gallstones/cholangiocarcinoma/pancreatic cancer

 • Cholecystitis, cholangitis